Phi Beta Sigma: Symbols

 The motto of Phi Beta Sigma is "Culture For Service and Service For Humanity".
-The fraternity's badge is a monogram of the Greek letters ΦΒΣ; the Φ is outlined with twelve pears.
+The fraternity's badge is a monogram of the Greek letters "ΦΒΣ"; the "Φ" is outlined with twelve pears.
 Its colors are royal blue and pure white.
 Its flower is the white carnation.
 Its mascot is the dove.
 Its symbol is the crescent.
 The fraternity's publication is The Crescent.
 Its nickname is Sigma.

 Membership

 Phi Beta Sigma's Constitution states that race, religion, and national origin are not criteria for membership.
-Membership is predominantly African-American in composition, with members in over 700 collegiate and alumni chapters in the United States, the District of Columbia, Germany, Switzerland, The Bahamas, Virgin Islands, South Korea, Japan, and countries in Africa.
+Membership is predominantly African-American in composition, with members in over 700 collegiate and alumni chapters in the United States, the District of Columbia, Germany, Switzerland, the Bahamas, the Virgin Islands, South Korea, Japan, and countries in Africa.
 As of 2025, more than 225,000+ men have joined the membership of Phi Beta Sigma.

 Chapters and regions

-The seven regions of Phi Beta Sigma Fraternity both within the United States and Internationally.
+The seven regions of Phi Beta Sigma Fraternity both within the U.S. and internationally.

-As of 2025, the fraternity has 599 active chapters.
+As of 2025, the fraternity had 599 active chapters.

 Phi Beta Sigma Fraternity organizes its chapters according to their regions in the United States and abroad.
 The seven regions are each led by a regional director and a regional board.
 A comprehensive list of regions is shown below: